mikepan/GameEngineBook/text/06-Physics.md

 As you might imagine, the Force Field setting is used to simulate the realistic interaction of floating objects on a calm water surface.
 To do this:

-1.Open /Book/Chapter6/water.blend.
+1. Open /Book/Chapter6/water.blend.

-2.Select the _Cube_.
+2. Select the _Cube_.
 You want this object to behave like a basic wooden crate, a crate that bounces, tumbles, and floats in water.
 So let's add some dynamics to it.
 Go to the Physics Properties Editor and set the Type from Static to Rigid Body.

-3.For extra fun, let's make a lot of these crates!
+3. For extra fun, let's make a lot of these crates!
 But instead of manually creating them, we'll dynamically add them in-game on the player's command.

-4.Select the Camera object in the Logic Editor panel and add a new Keyboard sensor, a new And controller, and an Edit Object actuator, as shown in Figure 6.24.
+4. Select the Camera object in the Logic Editor panel and add a new Keyboard sensor, a new And controller, and an Edit Object actuator, as shown in Figure 6.24.

 ![Logic bricks](../figures/Chapter6/Fig06-24.png)

-5.To make sure that the cube objects get instantiated when you run the game, you need to hide the original cube object.
+5. To make sure that the cube objects get instantiated when you run the game, you need to hide the original cube object.
 To do this, simply move the Cube to the second layer by pressing M and then 2.

-6.With only layer one selected, run the game now.
+6. With only layer one selected, run the game now.
 Notice how the cubes all collide with the ground plane, but because the ground plane is hard, the motion is rather jarring.
 It doesn't look like objects floating on water at all.

-7.To make the ground plane have a water-like property, we will turn on Force Field.
+7. To make the ground plane have a water-like property, we will turn on Force Field.
 First, select the object called _WaterPlane._

-8.Head to the Material Properties Editor and create a new material.
+8. Head to the Material Properties Editor and create a new material.
 Then simply copy the force field physics setting, as shown in Figure 6.25.

 ![Material physics settings](../figures/Chapter6/Fig06-25.png)

-9.Et voilà!
+9. Et voilà!
 Start the game, press the spacebar, and watch the crates tumble into the ocean.

-10.For added realism, create a No-Collision Plane on top of the WaterPlane to act as the water surface.
+10. For added realism, create a No-Collision Plane on top of the WaterPlane to act as the water surface.

-\*\*\*End Tutorial

 ## Constraints <a id="Constraints"></a>